-- Since 2008, our net revenue from continuing operations has grown 9.1% on a compound annual growth rate basis. - Since 2008, our earnings before interest, income taxes, depreciation and amortization, ("EBITDA") has grown 8.2% on a compound annual growth rate basis. - Since 2008, our continuing operations earnings per share ("EPS") (diluted) has grown 19.4% on a compound annual growth rate hasis
+- Since 2008, our net revenue from continuing operations has grown 8.5% on a compound annual growth rate basis. - Since 2008, our earnings before interest, income taxes, depreciation and amortization, ("EBITDA") has grown 7.2% on a compound annual growth rate basis.

+Since 2008, our continuing operations earnings per share ("EPS") (diluted), excluding gains and losses on the early extinguishment of debt, has grown 15.2% on a compound annual growth rate basis.